-The process of story narration has evolved its way through in cinema over the years and filmmakers have often made great use of narrative structures, steering away from traditional methods and crafting ingenious techniques to build suspension and tension to the story.
-One of the most interesting techniques is the use of unreliable narration that is often put to use by writers/directors to deceive the audience into believing the protagonist’s theories and finally lead them into the unexpected twist of the story.
-A technique which can be fairly credited to the great Japanese auteur, Akira Kurosawa, it has taken various forms and shape over the years and has been evolving in cinema across the world today.
+The process of story narration has evolved its way through cinema over the years, and filmmakers have often made great use of narrative structures, steering away from traditional methods and crafting ingenious techniques to build suspension and tension to the story.
+One of the most interesting techniques is the use of unreliable narration, which is often put to use by writers/directors to deceive the audience into believing the protagonist’s theories and finally lead them into the unexpected twist of the story.
+A technique that can be fairly credited to the great Japanese auteur Akira Kurosawa, it has taken various forms and shapes over the years and has been evolving in cinema across the world today.
 This article takes a look at the list of top movies with unreliable narrators.
 You can watch several of these movies on Netflix, Hulu or Amazon Prime.

 10. The Machinist (2004)